 - Cast from Hit Points: Barbarian/Irritable skills damage the user but do huge physical damage.
 The Most Holy Grail Knight also has, of all things, a healing ability that is used this way.
-Flagellate costs one heart and heals 6, for a total of 2.
+Flagellate costs one heart and heals 3, for a total of 2.
 Still a lifesaver in a pinch, surprisingly.

 - Class and Level System: Classes dictate what skill deck a character starts with.
 Levelling up simply increases their HP, and doesn't carry over to the next quest.

 - Classy Cat-Burglar: Averted.
 Cat burglars look like skinheads and are absolutely in love with cat jokes.

 - Clothes Make the Superman: Shirt and hat equipment grant combat cards and special abilities.